patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 * Understanding the sample requirements word for word
 * Knowing the meanings of business terms like TCO, KPI, ROI
-* Learn about what google services are for what use cases
+* Learn about what Google services are for what use cases
 * Understanding managing data
 * Understanding how compliance with law can affect the architecture of a solution
 * Understand the business impetus behind the aspects of security pertaining to business requirements